ashbrook-io/ashbrook-io.github.io/_posts/2018-03-24-why-does-powershell-universal-dashboard-hate-my-mac.md

 FromTrustedSource          : True
 ```

 So I didn't go digging around in the server.cs to figure out exactly why, but I'm guessing this is just a missing file.
-The odd thing is it is missing on my windows PC but it works there just fine.
+The odd thing is it is also missing on my windows PC but it works there just fine.
 Maybe on PC these things are loaded into the GAC and the assembly resolution looks there but it won't do that on a Mac.

 Regardless, I didn't really worry about this much as I didn't mind just running it on my PC.
 But I happened to visit a friend and we were discussing it and he *also* had a Mac and we ran into the same problem.
 Long story short, you can just copy the file that is missing.